Frequently Asked Questions

 You will also need to put the alteration request in writing to us at - Assets Department, Progress House, Midland Road, Worcester, WR5 1DU

 There are many reasons why paying your rent can become a struggle.
 A change in benefits or a loss of income can suddenly mean you can't make ends meet.
-The first thing to do is speak to your Financial Inclusion Officer.
+The first thing to do is speak to one of our welfare benefits advisors.

 There are many ways we may be able to help and we can offer advice about any benefits you may be eligible for.
 Remember, the earlier you seek help, the easier it is to sort out any problems.